Lissa Rivera

 Lissa Rivera (born 1984) is an American artist and curator whose work examines gender identity, sexuality, and the construction of femininity through staged portraiture.
 Her series Beautiful Boy, portraits of her genderqueer partner in period dress and interiors, has been widely exhibited and won the Magnum Photography Award for Portraiture.

-At the Museum of Sex, Rivera curated exhibitions that broadened the institution's focus to include contemporary art and underrepresented voices, including the first U.S. museum survey of Surrealist Leonor Fini and the museum's first bilingual exhibition.
+As Associate Curator at the Museum of Sex, Rivera organized the first U.S. museum survey of Surrealist Leonor Fini and the museum's first bilingual exhibition.

 Early life and education

 Rivera grew up outside Rochester, New York.
-Rivera received her BFA from the Art Institute of Boston and her MFA from the School of Visual Arts in New York, where she developed an interest in the social history of photography and identity, sexuality, and gender evolve in relation to material culture.
+Rivera received her BFA from the Art Institute of Boston and her MFA from the School of Visual Arts in New York, where she developed an interest in the social history of photography and how identity, sexuality, and gender evolve in relation to material culture.

 Rivera worked in the collections at the Burns Archive and the Museum of the City of New York, where she also has taught.

 Career

 Photography

+Mirror with Jewels (2015), from Rivera's Beautiful Boy series.

 Gallery director Sherri Littlefield views a photograph from Rivera's Beautiful Boy series at ClampArt.

 Rivera's photographic work explores the construction of gender and identity through staged portraiture.
 Her Beautiful Boy series, which began in 2014, features Rivera's genderqueer partner BJ Lillis in vintage women's clothing within period interiors, performing various feminine personae.
 The series references old master paintings, classic Hollywood cinema, and the photography of Cecil Beaton, Cindy Sherman, and Larry Sultan.

 Collaboration between a cisgender female photographer and a genderqueer subject is central to the series.
-Beautiful Boys vintage aesthetic, evoking Eisenhower-era femininity, creates tension with its contemporary gender politics.
-The collaborative structure resolves the apparent anachronism, which positions Lillis as an active participant in his (Note: In 2017, Lillis stated, "I use masculine pronouns, I have a male body, but I also enjoy being feminine.") own representation, rather than a passive object of the male gaze.
-The work's impact comes from Rivera's conveying Lillis's evident pleasure, and the series's saturated palette, balanced compositions, and deliberate historical references.
+Beautiful Boys vintage aesthetic evokes Eisenhower-era femininity while its gender politics are contemporary.
+Because the images are made collaboratively, Lillis is an active participant in his (Note: In 2017, Lillis stated, "I use masculine pronouns, I have a male body, but I also enjoy being feminine.") own representation rather than a passive object of the male gaze, and his evident pleasure in the personae comes through in the photographs.

 Her following series, The Silence of Spaces (2018), was photographed in a former seminary.
 The images show both Rivera and Lillis in compositions that echo Renaissance art, suggesting that exploring archetypes of the feminine engages both participants beyond a single gender identity.

 Rivera is represented by ClampArt in New York.
 Her work is included in the permanent collections of the Danforth Art, Kennedy Museum of Art, Museum of Fine Arts, Houston, and Newport Art Museum.